CH3COOOH/henChat/README.md

 ### Client

-Index.html works as interface, which also needs jsRSA.js(crypto support) and hc-core.js.<br>
+Index.html works as interface, which also needs rsa.js (crypto support), hc-core.js and listener.js in folder "js".<br>
 And a HTTP server is necessary.
 Even though end-to-end encryption is supported since 2018.04.05, you'd better deploy it with TLS protection.

 ## Reference